hmc-cs111-fall2016/piconot/reflection.md

 of the project and starter files.
 We began working on our AST which included several case classes and other objects that fully encapsulated the structure.
 We arrived at something we all agreed would work for our lanaguage.

 Next, we attempted to create the implementation that would take something from our AST and internal DSL and transform it into the list or rules that are compatible with the provided API.
 While this compiled, the object responsible for transforming our AST into the API-compatible representation kept producing null pointer errors.
-The instance variables, despite being initialized, kept being null; upon further investigation, we could not resolve the error.
+The instance variables, such as the default direction that the picobot is facing and the map that maps states to labels, despite being initialized, kept being null; upon further investigation, we could not resolve the error.
 We composed a basic example with one class and mimiced how we were using it and did not get the error, but for some reason the way we were using it in the actual project